lxtrem/WaZde/README.md

 Our target audience
 -----------

-Our target audience are begginers because at first time, because the software will be very simple and basic but as we'll work on the project, there will have more and more functions.
+We are aiming at a beginner audience because at first time, because the software will be very simple and basic but as we'll work on the project, there will have more and more functions.
 Maybe we'll create two mode, one basic and one expert.